So how are we doing?

-What about all the other types of waste accumulated in homes?
-As the year moves along Recycle IT want to encourage householders, families and children to think about the actions they can take to recycle more old or unwanted or stuff around your home.
-This can include books, clothes, games, batteries, phones and toys; the list is endless.
+Recycle IT want to encourage householders, families, and children to think about the actions they can take to recycle more old or unwanted or unused stuff around your home.
+This include games, batteries, phones, metals, and electronic toys; the list is endless so click here for more.

-Recycle IT have a focus on recycling old, once loved and waste electrical and electronic equipment (WEEE) and pure metal.
-If your cooker, hobs or battery operated toys, radio or phone is broken or surplus to requirements what do you do?
+Recycle IT has a focus on recycling old, once loved electrical and electronic equipment (WEEE) and pure metal.
+If your cooker, hobs or battery-operated toys, radio or phone is broken or surplus to requirements what do you do?
 Do you leave them to gather dust in the cupboard, attic or garden shed or do you add them to the weekly rubbish? (out of sight, out of mind) Why not consider recycling now!
-We will except metal including out door heaters, bbq’s, old bikes, pots, pans and more…
+We will except metal including outdoor heaters, bbq’s, old bikes, pots, pans and more…

 12 Reasons to avail of Free WEEE Recycle